BlancaRibas/Ironhack_Final_Project/README.md

   🎈**Python-tesseract** is an optical character recognition (OCR) tool for python.
 That is, it will recognize and “read” the text embedded in images.
 After exploring the CNN I have decided to use the Pytesseract tool, which eases the OCR process.

 #### 2 .
 Currency converter
-  💰 As my main goal is to create a currency converter based on images I have used **google-currency** to do so.
+As my main goal is to create a currency converter based on images I have used **google-currency** to do so.
 It can convert the currency of 153 codes.

   ****Disclaimer: google-currency package fetch the result from Google using web scrapping.
 Owner will not be responsible for any misuse of this package.
 This is solely for the purpose of learning.****

-#### 3. Outcome
+#### 🕸️Outcome
-  🕸️After navigating the data and choosing the best tool to process the images, which have been then converted.
+ After navigating the data and choosing the best tool to process the images, which have been then converted.
 I have created a Streamlit app, where you can see 255 product concept.

   🌟Streamlit: http://192.168.97.50:8501/